-You will also be expected to be digitally literate, i.e. have the ability to locate, organise, understand, evaluate and analyse information using digital technology, and have a working knowledge of current high-technology, and an understanding of how it can be used.
+You will also be expected to be digitally literate, i.e. have the ability to locate, organise, understand, evaluate and analyse information using digital technology, and have a working knowledge of the latest technology, and an understanding of how it can be used.

 What are employers looking for?

 Microsoft Office is used widely across all industries and recruiters will expect that you are familiar with it, but it's likely that at university you will have come across Outlook, Word and Excel and you can demonstrate that you are proficient.
 Here's some more examples of IT experience requested by employers taken from some recent graduate job adverts:

 - "Be proficient in the use of analytical software such as SAS, SQL and Pentaho or another package to manipulate complex data sets"

 - "Knowledge of and some experience in improving ranking through Search Engine Optimisation (SEO), by using Google Analytics or equivalent"